 Of course, extending more detailed onboarding to new hires isn’t always practical for many organizations — especially if your new holiday hires are scattered across different offices, storefronts, or other locations.
 And that’s where video onboarding becomes a great tool for supplementing and scaling your traditional employee training programs.

 On-demand video can be shared with new hires anytime, anywhere — even provided in a set sequential order so your HR team can rest assured every employee receives the same first-day experience.

 Better still, video has proven to be both a valuable tool both for helping employees learn — and for saving their organizations on the cost of repeat training activities.

 Research suggests eLearning can increase employees’ knowledge retention by 25% to 60%.
 Video appears to offer an extra boost as well — studies have shown that presentations that included visuals like video along with text were 9 percent more effective than text alone when comprehension was tested right away, but that it was 83 percent more effective when the test was delayed — implying an improved ability to remember the information better later.

 From a cost perspective, meanwhile, IOMA reports that corporations save between 50% and 70% when they replace instructor-based training with eLearning.
 Microsoft famously has used video to cut classroom training costs by $303 per person, from $320 to just $17.

 Almost anything— from how to use the technology they’ll see every day and how to enroll in your corporate benefits program, to how to live the company culture and work with the customers they’ll see in their local store or region.

-Find out more in our free white paper, Make Every First Day A Great One.
+Find out more in our free white paper, 15 Ways to Enhance Employee Onboarding With Video.
 In it, we detail how video can help improve employee onboarding, including: